oonipizzaoven/oonipizzaoven.github.io/README.md

 ### To store:

-Refrigerate: Store in an airtight container in the refrigerator for up to one week.
-The sauce will thicken in the refrigerator, so be sure to let it come to room temperature or gently warm it in the microwave before using!
+Refrigerate: Store dough in an airtight container in the refrigerator for up to 3 days.
+The sauce will thicken in the refrigerator, so be sure to let it come to room temperature and add a little water to make a little thinner!

-Updated by @chukon 12/20/2022
+Updated by @chukon 04/17/2023